GeorgOhneH/ethz-document-fetcher/README.md

  new exercises (or any other files) have been released.

- **IMPORTANT**: The fetcher does **not** replace files, which were updated (and kept the same name) on the original website.
+ **IMPORTANT**: The fetcher does **not** replace files, which were updated (and have kept the same name) on the original website.
+ <br>Except: Polybox, one drive

 ## Installation
 1. make sure at least python 3.7 is installed